Skip to main content

 Zinc contributes to normal carbohydrate metabolism.

-Zinc contributes to normal cognitive function.
+Zink contributes to normal cognitive function.

 Zinc contributes to normal DNA synthesis.